 Home equity debt interest deduction.

 Through 2025, the TCJA effectively limits the home equity interest deduction to debt that would qualify for the home mortgage interest deduction.
 (Under pre-TCJA law, interest was deductible on up to \$100,000 of home equity debt used for any purpose, such as to pay off credit card debt or to buy a car.)

 Home office deduction.
 If you're an employee and work from home, under the TCJA, home office expenses aren't deductible through 2025.
 Why?
 For employees, this is a miscellaneous itemized deduction subject to the 2% of adjusted gross income (AGI) floor, and the TCJA suspended such deductions.
-(If you're self-employed, you may still be eligible.
-See Case Study 5 on page 11.)
+(If you're self-employed, you may still be eligible; see page 11.)

-Personal casualty and theft loss deduction.
+Personal casualty and theft loss

+deduction.
 Through 2025, the TCJA suspends this itemized deduction except if the loss was due to an event declared a federal disaster by the President.
-But, under an exception, personal casualty losses not related to a disaster can be deducted to the extent of any personal casualty gains.
-Such gains occur when the amount you receive from insurance or other reimbursements is more than the cost or adjusted basis of the property.
+But personal casualty losses not related to a disaster can be deducted to the extent of any personal casualty gains.
+Such gains occur if you receive more from insurance or other reimbursements than the cost or adjusted basis of the property.